tarantool/doc/sphinx/book/box/index.rst

 {1, 'A'} and {1, 'B'}.
 It's even possible to specify zero fields, causing all three tuples to be returned.
-Note re storage engines: vinyl requires that all fields, or none, be specified.

 (1) BITSET example: |br|
 :codenormal:`box.schema.space.create('bitset_example')` |br|